 However, if you keep them well-brushed and scrupulously clean, you can help to avoid infection in the first place and keep them bacteria-free and healthy.

 Why not try these 7 simple steps to cleaning your dog's ears?
 You could easily add them into your Cocker's regular grooming routine.

 Before you begin cleaning your dog's ears, it's a good idea to have the following items within easy reach:

-You'll find a selection of very good ear cleaning solutions in most reputable pet stores, but you may also find that one or two that can be drying to the ear.
+You'll find a selection of excellent ear cleaning solutions in most reputable pet stores, but you may also find that one or two can be drying to the ear.
 It's simply a matter of trial and error.

-Ear problems can be quite stubborn once they take hold so there's really no point in taking risks where your Cocker's health is concerned!
+Ear problems can be pretty stubborn once they take hold, so there's really no point in taking risks where your Cocker's health is concerned!

 Before cleaning your dog's ears, wash your hands thoroughly to avoid transferring bacteria from your hands to your dog.